MiltonGreat/Stock-Price-Prediction/README.md

-# Stock Price Prediction Using LSTM
+# Stock Price Prediction using LSTM for PayPal (PYPL)

 ### Problem Statement

-Predicting stock price movements is crucial for traders and investors seeking to optimize their trading strategies.
-However, transforming predictions into profitable strategies remains challenging due to market volatility, transaction costs, and unpredictable market fluctuations.
+Predicting stock price movements is crucial for traders and investors aiming to optimize their trading strategies.
+However, transforming predictions into profitable trading strategies remains challenging due to factors such as market volatility, transaction costs, and unpredictable fluctuations in the market.

 ### Solution Approach

-This project leverages a Long Short-Term Memory (LSTM) neural network to forecast stock price movements.
-The goal is to capture temporal dependencies within the stock price time series, specifically focusing on predicting PayPal (PYPL) stock price fluctuations.
+This project leverages a Long Short-Term Memory (LSTM) neural network to forecast PayPal's (PYPL) stock price fluctuations.
+The objective is to capture temporal dependencies within the stock price time series data, providing a model capable of predicting future price trends.

 ### Dataset Information